Tricastini: Origin

 The Tricastini are mentioned by Livy in the late 1st century BC, in connection with the legendary Celtic invasion of Italy said to have been led by Bellovesus around 600 BC.

 Whereupon to Segovesus were by lot assigned the Hercynian highlands; but to Bellovesus the gods proposed a far pleasanter road, into Italy.
 Taking out with him the surplus population of his tribes, the Bituriges, Arverni, Senones, Haedui, Ambarri, Carnutes, and Aulerci, he marched with vast numbers of infantry and cavalry into the country of the Tricastini.

 — Livy 2019.
 Ab Urbe Condita Libri, 5.34.

-Since the myth was probably based on historical events, this could indicate that the Tricastini were already living in Gaul, possibly near their attested homeland, at the time of the Battle of the Allia (387 BC), from which the legend is apparently inspired, although the tribal names may also have been taken from names current at the time of Livy.
+Since the myth was probably based on historical events, this could indicate that the Tricastini were already living in Gaul, apparently near their attested homeland, at the time of the Battle of the Allia (387 BC), from which the legend appears to derive.
+Although the tribal names may also have been taken from names current at the time of Livy, Guy Barruol argues that it would be unlikely for Livy to single out this minor group rather than the more prominent Cavari, who dominated the middle Rhône valley when he was writing.
 At any rate, the archaic form of the name Tricastini probably indicates an ancient ethnogenesis.
-Although it is attested in the Roman era, the name is not affected by the Gaulish -st- > -ss- sound shift, which suggests a fossilization of the ancestral ethnonym, possibly in a mountainous area.
+Although it is attested only in the Roman era, the name is not affected by the Gaulish -st- > -ss- sound shift, which suggests a fossilization of their ancestral ethnonym, possibly in a mountainous area.